handshake-org/HIPs/HIP-XXXX.md

 The Handshake is the great web3.0 basic facilities, but the price of the HNS is too low to prompt the development of The Handshake.
 A important reason is that  HNS has not capture the value of renewal domain.
 It is necessary to charge and burn the renewal fee.

+Designing a free renewal is a beautiful wish that takes HNS to heaven, but in reality, it takes HNS to the path of destruction.
+Anyone with some knowledge of economics knows that treating guests for free actually requires someone to pay for it .
+Someone has to pay for the expensive machines and expensive electricity bills of miners who maintain the internet.
+The free purchase of HNS is a decrease in its market value that Miners have to pay for electricity and machinery every year, so the market value of HNS will decrease every year until it returns to zero.

 ## Motivation

 Starting from the launch of the main network on February 17, 2020, as of November 29, 2023, for a total of 1375 days, Handshake has 12million domains and burned a total of 33million HNS.
 On average, it burns 24,000 HNS per day; In the past year, (33.3-29.1=4.2 million) burned an average of 11,500 HNS per day; Meanwhile, 144,000 new HNS are generated daily for miners.
 Therefore, the recent net inflation rate is 133,000 per day, and the current annual inflation rate is approximately 8.5%; The current total market value of Handshake is $12,362,796, and the total number of HNS is 618,139,800; The current HNS unit price is $0.02, far below the issuance price of $0.10340.